Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The Burwood SA2 had a median taxpayer income of $40,005 and an average income of $58,337 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-These figures are lower than national averages, with Greater Sydney's median income being $56,994 and average income being $80,856.
-By September 2025, estimates suggest the median income could be approximately $45,050 and the average income around $65,693, factoring in a 12.61% growth since financial year 2022.
-In Burwood, incomes ranked modestly according to 2021 Census figures, between the 31st and 45th percentiles for household, family, and personal incomes.
-The $1,500 - 2,999 income bracket dominated with 31.7% of residents (5,848 people), similar to regional levels at 30.9%.
-Housing affordability pressures were severe, with only 74.8% of income remaining after housing costs, ranking at the 35th percentile.
+The Burwood SA2 had a median taxpayer income of $40,005 and an average income of $58,337 in the financial year 2022, according to AreaSearch's aggregation of postcode level ATO data.
+This was lower than national averages, with Greater Sydney having a median income of $56,994 and an average income of $80,856 during the same period.
+By September 2025, estimated incomes would be approximately $45,050 (median) and $65,693 (average), based on Wage Price Index growth of 12.61% since financial year 2022.
+In Burwood, household, family, and personal incomes ranked modestly in the 2021 Census figures, between the 31st and 45th percentiles.
+The income bracket of $1,500 - 2,999 dominated with 31.7% of residents (5,848 people), closely mirroring regional levels where 30.9% occupied this bracket.
+Housing affordability pressures were severe in Burwood, with only 74.8% of income remaining after housing costs, ranking at the 35th percentile.
 The area's SEIFA income ranking placed it in the 7th decile.

 Frequently Asked Questions - Income